-Maximum marks: 80 (5X16 =80 marks)

-(1) a) (i) Explain Aromaticity and Anti aromaticity give examples. (ii) Write a note on Von- Ritcher rearrangement b) (i) (or) Describe Aromatic Nucleophilic Substitution reactions give examples. , (ii) Write a note on Non-benzenoid aromatic compounds and Annulenes.
-(2) a) (i) Write any two preparations and reactivity of carbocation. (-) (ii) Write a note on Stork enamine reaction. (or) b) (i) Explain carbanion and nitrene (ii) Briefly explain Mannich Reaction with applications.
-(3) a) (i) Explain Pinacol-pinacolone rearrangement give examples. . / (ii) Describe mechanism and applications of Beckmann rearrangement. (or) b) (i) Discuss about Baeyer-villager rearrangement. , (ii) Write a note on Favorskii rearrangement.
-(4) a) (i) Write the Woodward-Fieser rules for conjugated dienes. (ii) Explain types of molecular vibrations in Infrared Spectroscopy. (or) b) (i) Describe factors affecting the chemical shift. (ii) Give the fragmentation pattern of alcohols.
-(5) 0) (i) Write the synthesis of nicotine (\mathbf{J}) a) (i) • (ii) Explain Merrifield solid phase synthesis. b) (\mathbf{i}) (or) Write about Drimery, secondary and tertiary structures of proteins b) (i) Write about Primary, secondary and tertiary structures of proteins.
+Answer ALL questions Max.
+Marks: 80 (5x16=80 Marks)

+- 1. a.(i)Explain Aromaticity and Anti aromaticity give examples. - (ii) Write a note on Von- Ritcher rearrangement

+- 2 a. (i)Write any two preparations and reactivity of carbocation. - (ii) Write a note on Stork enamine reaction.

+- b. (i)Explain carbanion and nitrene - (ii) Briefly explain Mannich Reaction with applications. - 3 a. (i)Explain Pinacol-pinacolone rearrangement give examples. - (ii) Describe mechanism and applications of Beckmann rearrangement.

+- b. (i)Discuss about Baeyer-villager rearrangement. - (ii) Write a note on Favorskii rearrangement. - 4 a. (i)Write the Woodward-Fieser rules for conjugated dienes. - (ii) Explain types of molecular vibrations in Infrared Spectroscopy.

-(ii) How do you differentiate RNA and DNA
+- b(i)Describe factors affecting the chemical shift. - (ii) Give the fragmentation pattern of alcohols. - 5 a. (i) Write the synthesis of nicotine b. (i) Write about Primary, secondary and tertiary structures of proteins.(ii) How do you differentiate RNA and DNA

+(ii) Explain Merrifield solid phase synthesis.

+MODEL QUESTION PAPER

-MODEL QUESTION ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY REVISED SYLLABUS FOR PHYSICAL CHEMISTRY SPECIALIZATION SEMESTER-II PAPER- IV: PHYSICAL CHEMISTRY-II (With effect from the Admitted batch of 2021-2022 Academic Year)
+ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY

-Max.
-Marks: 80 (5X16 = 80M)
+M.Sc.
+Chemistry (Previous) Paper- IV: PHYSICAL CHEMISTRY-II Semester -II

+Time: 3 hoursAnswer ALL questionsMax.
+Marks: 80 (05x16=80 Marks)

-(1) a) (i) Derive Bragg's equation (ii) Explain the theories of superconductivity (or) b) (i) Describe the different methods of measurement of magnetic susceptibility (ii) Write a brief note on semiconductors (2) a) (i) Give the classification of polymers with examples (ii) What are the factors influencing glass transition temperature (or) b) (i) How is molecular weight of polymers determined by osmometry and light scattering methods (ii) Write a brief note on kinetics of free radical polymerization (3) a) (i) Explain Debye-Huckel theory of strong electrolytes (ii) Discuss the effect of complexation on redox potential with examples? (or) b) (i) Derive an expression for EMF of concentration cell without transference ŕ (ii) Discuss the important features of Debye-Huckel limiting law (4) a) (i) Derive Bulter-Volmer equation (ii) Explain the Stern model for double layer (or) b) (i) Explain in detail about polarography (ii) Discuss important features of Gouy-Chapman diffuse charge model and Helmholtz parallel plate model (or) (5) a) (i) Derive Stern-Volmer equation (ii) State and explain Franck-Condon principle b) (i) Define quantum yield and explain its experimental method determination (ii) Discuss the mechanism of photo addition and photo isomerization with examples
+- 1. (a) (i)Derive Bragg's equation - (ii) Explain the theories of superconductivity

+- (b) (i)Describe the different methods of measurement of magnetic susceptibility. - (ii) Write a brief note on semiconductors. - 2. (a) (i)Give the classification of polymers with examples. - (ii) What are the factors influencing glass transition temperature.

+- (b) (i) How is molecular weight of polymers determined by osmometry and light scattering methods. - (ii) Write a brief note on kinetics of free radical polymerization. - 3. (a) (i)Explain Debye-Huckel theory of strong electrolytes - (ii) Discuss the effect of complexation on redox potential with examples?

+- (b) (i)Derive an expression for EMF of concentration cell without transference. - (ii) Discuss the important features of Debye-Huckel limiting law. - 4 (a) (i)Derive Bulter- Volmer equation - (ii) Explain the Stern model for double layer.

+- (b) (i)Explain in detail about polarography. - (ii) Discuss important features of Gouy-Chapman diffuse charge model and Helmholtz parallel plate model - 5.(a) (i)Derive Stern-Volmer equation - (ii) State and explain Franck-Condon principle

+(b) (i)Define quantum yield and explain its experimental method determination.

+(ii) Discuss the mechanism of photo addition and photo isomerization with examples

-ANDHRA UNIVERSITY SCHOOL OF CHEMISTRY REVISED SYLLABUS FOR PHYSICAL CHEMISTRY SPECILAZATION THIRD SEMESTER (Effective from the admitted batch of 2021-2022)
+DEPARTMENT OF PHYSICAL AND NUCLEAR CHEMISTRY & CHEMICAL OCEANOGRAPHY M.SC.
+(FINAL) PHYSICAL CHEMISTRY THIRD SEMESTER (Effective from the admitted batch of 2021-2022)

-- PO1 To master knowledge in the principal areas of Physical chemistry - PO2 To be competent in solving industrial scientific problems through experimental, computational and/or data analysis models - PO3 To indulge in deeper learning of the principles of thermodynamics, quantum chemistry, Kinetics and molecular symmetry and group theory. - PO4 To learn modern spectroscopic tools and their applications to different disciplines of chemistry - PO5 To design and conduct experiments as well as to analyse and interpret the data - PO6 To work effectively both as an individual and as a collaborative team member - PO7 To appreciate the importance of goal-setting and to recognize the need for life-long reflective learning - PO8 To learn, design and demonstrate sustainable industrial reactions within realistic constraints such as economic, environmental considerations. - PSO1 Students will learn the advanced thermodynamic concepts and its applications. - PSO2 Students will grasp the solutions of quantum mechanical problems - PSO3 Students will learn the applications spectroscopy - PSO4 Competency to clear competitive examinations like CSIR-NET, GATE and BARC etc... - PSO5 Develops analytical skills and problem solving skills requiring application of chemical principles - PSO6 Have sound knowledge about the fundamentals and applications of chemical and scientific theories
+PO1 To master knowledge in the principal areas of Physical chemistry PO2 To be competent in solving industrial scientific problems through experimental, computational and/or data analysis models PO3 To indulge in deeper learning of the principles of thermodynamics, quantum chemistry, Kinetics and molecular symmetry and group theory.
+PO4 To learn modern spectroscopic tools and their applications to different disciplines of chemistry PO5 To design and conduct experiments as well as to analyse and interpret the data PO6 To work effectively both as an individual and as a collaborative team member PO7 To appreciate the importance of goal-setting and to recognize the need for life-long reflective learning PO8 To learn, design and demonstrate sustainable industrial reactions within realistic constraints such as economic, environmental considerations.

+PSO1 Students will learn the advanced thermodynamic concepts and its applications.
+PSO2 Students will grasp the solutions of quantum mechanical problems PSO3 Students will learn the applications spectroscopy PSO4 Competency to clear competitive examinations like CSIR-NET, GATE and BARC etc PSO5 Develops analytical skills and problem-solving skills requiring application of chemical principles PSO6 Have sound knowledge about the fundamentals and applications of chemical and scientific theories